vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

 Make sure that Ansible is pinging from Terrafom.

-Structure of files Terrafom for google cloud
+Structure of files Terrafom for Google Cloud
 --------------------------------------------

 .. code-block:: none

  .
  ├── vyos.tf				# The main script
- ├── ***.JSON               # The credential file from google cloud ├── var.tf					# The file of all variables in "vyos.tf"
+ ├── ***.JSON               # The credential file from Google Cloud ├── var.tf					# The file of all variables in "vyos.tf"
- └── terraform.tfvars		# The value of all variables (passwords, login, ip adresses and so on)
+ └── terraform.tfvars		# The value of all variables (passwords, login, IP addresses and so on)

-File contents of Terrafom for google cloud
+File contents of Terrafom for Google Cloud
 ------------------------------------------

 vyos.tf